VEYLDF Alignment

 Description

-The Resilience Project Early Years Program is a positive mental health program which focuses on The Resilience Project’s key pillars of Gratitude, Empathy, Mindfulness and Emotional Literacy.
+The Resilience Project Early Years Program is a positive mental health program which focuses on The Resilience Project’s key pillars of Gratitude, Empathy, Mindfulness and Emotional Literacy (GEM).
 The program aims to build mental resilience and wellbeing amongst educators, children, parents/carers, and the community.

 The program includes the following:

-- A four-part digital professional development series which consists of four 10-minute videos focusing on positive mental health and wellbeing strategies.
+• A five-part digital professional development series which consists of short videos focusing on positive mental health and wellbeing strategies.
 Each video is accompanied by reflection activities that educators can complete as a team or individually.

-- Access to The Resilience Project online Educator Resource Hub.
-The Resource Hub contains everything that is needed to implement the program, including newsletters for educators to share with families, and information to build educator capacity and understanding.
+• Access to The Resilience Project online Educator Resource Hub.
+The Resource Hub contains everything that is needed to implement the program, as well as information to build educator capacity and understanding.
 The Resource Hub also contains information specifically aimed at educator self-care.

 Early childhood services will have access to these resources for a year.
-The Early Years Journal is hard copy, while the remaining resources are online.
+The Early Years Children's Journal is hard copy, and the remaining resources are online.

 Detailed Costs